hawjefferson/RelevanceAI-Agents/README.md

 # RelevanceAI-Agents
-This is a repository containing Relevance AI agents developed by the RelevanceAI SE team
+This is a repository containing Relevance AI agents developed by the RelevanceAI Solutions Engineering team